lemlac/mulem/docs/reference.md

 #### `loop when`

 Are you sensing a pattern?
-We have `if` and `when`, so that means we also get `loop if` and... `loop when`!
+We have `if` and `when`, so that means we also get `loop if` and… `loop when`!
 This will loop until the pattern breaks.
 In some cases, this might be more desirable than the `loop if` / `tobe` format.

 ```
 loop when Some(x) = nextValue():